 SHOP NOW |

-If you really, really like spinner wheels, your best bet is to get the Briggs & Riley Baseline 4-wheeled spinner.
+If you prefer spinner wheels, your best bet is to get the Briggs & Riley Baseline 4-wheeled spinner.
 In features and specifications, it’s very similar to the 2-wheeled version with some minor differences.
 The main compartment fits 3.6 l less than the 2-wheeled version to meet the carry-on size restrictions.
 It’s also slightly more expensive, and some people reported that the spinner version tends to tip over when packed full.

 Because of these reasons, it hasn’t received as good customer ratings as the 2-wheeled version.
 But other than that, it’s basically identical to the 2-wheeled version, just easier to move around.
 We adore spinner wheels, so including this one is a must.
 That being said, between the two models, the 2-wheeled one is better in terms of capacity, while this one is better in terms of maneuverability.